alanng10/class-lang/Docue/Article/Video/a.md

 # Video

 Video is System Effect Video.

 Video is park video.

+Video has park worth.

+Video has park value.